legendcodermartino1245/ldac-optimization-guide/README.md

 ---

+## ✅ 🧼 Clean Reset + Override Hijack Strategy

+Use this sequence for a guaranteed clean LDAC handshake and to make Samsung’s override work *for* you, not against you.

+---

 ### 🔁 Step 1: Full Reset (Wipe Samsung’s LDAC Override Memory)

 These steps eliminate all stored codec profiles, Fast Pair metadata, Developer Option overrides, and app-based LDAC reassertions: